 I truly believe you could explore India for several lifetimes and still not see half of the incredulous beauty it has to offer.

-My experience of 1 month in India
+My experience of a 1 month India itinerary

 First a disclaimer: you won’t see all of India in a month, in fact, you won’t really see much at all.

 But I promise that what you do see will change you.
 Be aware that India is a place that you’ll love, hate and most importantly, never forget.
 No country has moved me as much as India.

 Being there, I felt like I was in a world completely disconnected from my own, exploring a place so different to my reality.
 In some ways, it was like I was fulfilling my dream of experiencing true adventure.
 It was extraordinarily freeing.

 In fact, I had such an exhilarating time there that I felt upset when I came back home and witnessed other backpackers exploring the same places- in the same spots in the same cities.
 It was like seeing pictures of your boyfriend doing the same things with another girl.
 Like… I thought what we had was special, India, how could you?